alecthomas/participle/README.md

 ### Capturing boolean value

-By default a boolean field is used to indicate that a match occurred, which turns out to be much more useful and common in Participle than parsing true or false literals.
+By default, a boolean field is used to indicate that a match occurred, which turns out to be much more useful and common in Participle than parsing true or false literals.
 For example, parsing a variable declaration with a trailing optional syntax: